dialogtekgeek/DSTC8-AVSD_official/README.md

 *The number of tunrs for the test set is smaller than the validation because they are not always full dialogs.

-You can donwload the full oficial data set and the refereces for AVSD@DSTC7 from here: https://drive.google.com/drive/folders/1SlZTySJAk_2tiMG5F8ivxCfOl_OWwd_Q?usp=sharing
+You can download the full official data set and the references for AVSD@DSTC7 from here: https://drive.google.com/drive/folders/1SlZTySJAk_2tiMG5F8ivxCfOl_OWwd_Q?usp=sharing

 Although a new baseline system will be released soon, the old one is available from the following link: https://github.com/dialogtekgeek/AudioVisualSceneAwareDialog

-You can find more inframtion in the following DSTC7-AVSD overview paper: http://workshop.colips.org/dstc7/papers/DSTC7_Task_3_overview_paper.pdf
+You can find more information in the following DSTC7-AVSD overview paper: http://workshop.colips.org/dstc7/papers/DSTC7_Task_3_overview_paper.pdf

 ### - Contact Information
 chori@merl.com